 A Draft Manifesto Inviting Conversation & Input

-Symposium ScheduleConversation, Design Practice & Good Food.
+Symposium ScheduleConversation, Design Practice & Food.

 About PratoAccommodation, Getting There & Interesting Information.